Last updated on May 20th, 2019

 Even police officers can be confused by auto insurance laws.

-These lawyers agree that the law requires that a car is insured.
-But they disagree that the law states that the proof of insurance has to be readily available in the car.
+These lawyers concede that the law requires that a car be insured.
+However, they disagree that the law states that the proof of insurance has to be readily available in the car.

 Even so, police officers have given many tickets for failure to provide proof of insurance at a traffic stop.